-- You are guilty of cheating on an assignment by letting someone else complete part or all of your work; by using unauthorized electronic devices for in-class assignments or tests; using someone else's electronic files; letting someone else use your electronic files.\\
+- You are guilty of cheating on an assignment by letting someone else complete part or all of your work by using unauthorized electronic devices for in-class assignments or tests using someone else's electronic files letting someone else use your electronic files consequences.

-\\ It is your responsibility to protect your electronically saved files.
-If someone else turns in an assignment as if it were that student's work but it is work that you completed, I will have to assume that you allowed it to happen, and both of you will suffer the same consequences.
 Therefore, make sure your saved files are kept in a place where others cannot get them.
-DON'T SHARE DISKS!!!
+DON'T SHARE THUMB DRIVES!!!

+It is your responsibility to protect your electronically saved files.
+If someone else turns in an assignment as if it were that student's work but it is work that you completed, I will have to assume that you allowed it to happen, and both of you will suffer the same

-It is also unacceptable if you use work that you have turned in for another instructor if you don't get my permission first.
+It is also unacceptable if you use work that you have previously turned in for myself or another instructor if you don't get my permission first.
 ALWAYS ASK!